sparkfun/SparkFun_RTK_Firmware_Uploader/README.md

 ## macOS

+### Install the CH340 USB drivers

-Before you begin, check you have drivers for the CH340 USB interface chip installed.
+Before you begin, check you have drivers for the CH340 USB interface chip installed:

 * Full instructions can be found in our [CH340 Tutorial](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all#mac-osx)
 * Here is a link to the WCH downloads page for the [CH340 / CH341 macOS driver](https://www.wch-ic.com/downloads/CH341SER_MAC_ZIP.html)
 * The Zip file contains more instructions: CH34X_DRV_INSTAL_INSTRUCTIONS.pdf

+### Download and install the RTK Uploader

 To download and install the RTK Uploader: